This tournament is MN Softball sanctioned.

 Pool Play Games can end in a tie.

 Bracket Play: If the game is tied after time has expired, there will be extra innings.
-Each extra inning will start with the last batter up from the previous inning on 2nd base and 1 out.
-After (2) extra innings, the following, in order, will be considered for the tie breaker.
+Each extra inning will start with the last batter up from the previous inning on 2nd base and 2 outs.
+After (3) extra innings, the following, in order, will be considered for the tie breaker.